lihop/dotfiles/README.md

 Requirements
 ------------
 The directory structure of these dotfiles is designed to be used with [GNU Stow](http://www.gnu.org/software/stow/).
-This repo also includes the vim plugin manager [Vundle](https://github.com/gmarik/Vundle.vim) and terminal color changer [dynamic-colors](https://github.com/sos4nt/dynamic-colors) as submodules.
+This repo also includes the vim plugin manager [Vundle](https://github.com/gmarik/Vundle.vim) as a submodule.

 Usage
 -----